The Fundamentalist / Modernist Conflict

 On January 20, 1891, Briggs gave his address inaugurating the new department.

-The speech is very much a polemic, attacking beliefs about the Bible in particular that the Victorians held as eternal and inviolable.
+The speech is very much a polemic, attacking beliefs about the Bible that the Victorians held as eternal and inviolable.

 “But of all three ways,” Briggs said, “no one of these has been so obstructed as the Holy Bible.”
 He argued that the authority of the Bible had been so wrapped in dogma and protective creeds, that “The whole trouble with the Bible today is that it has been treated as if it were a baby, to be wrapped in swaddling clothes, nursed, carefully guarded lest it should be injured by heretics and skeptics.”